nguyenvukhang/kitty2/docs/kittens/hyperlinked_grep.rst

    As of ripgrep versions newer that 13.0 it supports hyperlinks natively so you can just add the following alias in your shell rc file:
-   ``alias rg="rg --hyperlink-format=kitty"`` no need to use this kitten.
+   ``alias rg="rg --hyperlink-format=alatty"`` no need to use this kitten.
-   But, see below for instructions on how to customize kitty to have it open the hyperlinks from ripgrep in your favorite editor.
+   But, see below for instructions on how to customize alatty to have it open the hyperlinks from ripgrep in your favorite editor.

 This kitten allows you to search your files using `ripgrep